-Verdín, D., Smith, J., & Lucena, J. (2019).
+Verdín, D., Smith, J., & Lucena, J. (2021).
 Recognizing the funds of knowledge of first-generation college students in engineering: An instrument development.
-Journal of Engineering Education (major revisions submitted June, 2020)
+Journal of Engineering Education (anticipated publication date: July 2021)

 Verdín, D., Godwin, A., Kirn, A., Benson, L., & Potvin, G. (2019).
 Engineering role identity fosters grit differently for women first-generation and continuing-generation college students.
 International Journal of Engineering Education, 35(4), 1037-1051.